-JSPL Pellet plant has a capacity of 5.0 MT/annum production for different grades of pellets.
+The Pellet plant at Barbil has a capacity of 4.5 MTPA production for different grades of pellets.
 The plant is of dry grinding, with recuperation type of straight grate hearth layer.

 The basic engineering of the plant has been designed by M/S AKER KVAERNER, USA keeping in view the location, availability / quality of ore, limestone and other additives.
 The facility houses a downhill conveyor, wagon trippler, stacker reclaimer projects engineered by M/s MECON, based on in-house studies for material handling and feasible logistics.

 Commercial production of the pellet plant commenced at Barbil in December, 2009.

 As JSPL is actively engaged in the promotion of alternative fuels, at Barbil, the pellet production will be through coal gasification, replacing fuel.
 This is an innovative initiative, first-of-its-kind in the world, using circulating fluidised bed technology for coal gasification.